userzc/datacapture/README.md

 ### Test execution

-At the repo root, run the tests with:
+At the repo root and with the environment active, run the tests with:

 ``` shell
 PYTHONPATH=src/ pytest -v